-Sharing her life story with her granddaughter Kendra takes us from the beautiful island of Ile de Re to the rugged hills of Scotland.
+Sharing her life story with her granddaughter Kendra takes us from the beautiful island of Ile de Re to the rugged hills of Scotland and the Scottish countryside.

 BEST SCOTLAND FOCUSSED PHOTOGRAPHY GUIDES

 An excellent guide to some of the most beautiful places in Scotland.
-Includes detailed information about how to get to the various locations featured in the book.
+Includes detailed information about how to get to the various locations including the Isle of Skye which is featured in the book.

 BEST SCOTTISH COOKBOOKS

 Now for a selection of the best Scottish cookbooks for those of you who enjoy recreating some of the food we are often introduced to for the first time when we travel.

 Feast on twenty recipes inspired by the Highland romance novel “Love Inherited.”

 This companion cookbook spans the meals of a Highlander’s day from breakfast to a drink by the fire.